Bouka12/HardTVAE/README.md

 ## 🎯 Overview

 Class imbalance is a fundamental challenge in machine learning, where minority class samples are underrepresented.
-Traditional oversampling methods like SMOTE generate synthetic data but often fail to preserve the **difficulty distribution** of minority instances.
+Traditional oversampling methods like SMOTE generate synthetic data but often fail to preserve the **distribution** of minority instances.
 HardVAE addresses this by:

-1. **Quantifying instance hardness** using multiple metrics (PyHard + custom metrics)
+1. **Quantifying instance hardness** using multiple metrics (PyHard)
 2. **Integrating hardness into CVAE training** through weighted loss functions
 3. **Comprehensively evaluating** synthetic data quality across 5 dimensions:
    - Statistical fidelity (distribution matching)